simcesplatform/simces-standalone/README.txt

 ## System requirements

-- Operating system: Linux recommended; (tested with Ubuntu 20.04.3 LTS desktop version)
+- Operating system: Linux recommended (tested with Ubuntu 20.04.3 LTS desktop version)
+- Platform:
-- Platform: Docker (tested with 20.10.12) Docker Compose (tested with 1.29.1)
+    - Docker (tested with 20.10.12)
+    - Docker Compose (tested with 1.29.1)
 - Memory: 4 GB or more recommended; depends on the simulation components
 - Storage space: 6 GB or more; depends on the simulation components
 - Internet connection